 - No medical conditions or factors that increase the risks associated with cochlear implants

-- High motivation to participate in rehabilitation sessions and to be part of the hearing world
+- High motivation to participate in hearing rehabilitation and be part of the hearing world

-- Clear understanding of what cochlear implants can and cannot do for hearing
+- Realistic expectations of what cochlear implants can and can't do for hearing

-Cochlear implantation surgery is generally safe.
-The risks include:
+Cochlear implant surgery is generally safe.
+Risks of cochlear implantation can include:

-- Inflammation of the membranes surrounding the brain and spinal cord (meningitis) following cochlear-implant surgery in children.
-Vaccinations to prevent meningitis are generally given before implantation.
+- Inflammation of the membranes surrounding the brain and spinal cord (meningitis) after cochlear implant surgery.
+Vaccinations to reduce the risk of meningitis are generally given to adults and children before implantation.

-- Occasionally, surgery to repair or replace a faulty device.
+- Failure of device.
+Surgery may sometimes be needed to repair or replace a faulty internal device.